siyuan-liu-casia/Inverse-Kinematics-for-MyoSuite-IK/README.md

 # Inverse-Kinematics-for-MyoSuite(IK)
 ----------------------------------------------------------------------
-This inverse kinematics has been recommended to be replaced by Mink
+This inverse kinematics cal has been recommended to be replaced by [mink](https://github.com/kevinzakka/mink)

 ----------------------------------------------------------------------
 A Inverse Kinematics calculation repo for [MyoSuite](https://github.com/MyoHub/myosuite).